-The EEG background is abnormal in all cases from onset of seizures, with generalized or focal slowing.
+The EEG background is abnormal in all cases, with generalized or focal slowing.

 consider epilepsy